Importance Ranking in Complex Networks via Influence-aware Causal Node Embedding: Related work

 Machine learning–based approaches can partially overcome these issues by transforming the task into a regression or classification problem, using models like Linear Regression (LR), Multilayer Perceptron (MLP) and Support Vector Machine (SVM).
 Hajarathaiah \emph{et al.}~\cite{hajarathaiah2024node} proposed a machine learning framework that combines traditional and local relative-change centrality metrics with epidemic simulation outcomes to estimate node importance.
 Wen \emph{et al.}~\cite{wen2018fast} developed a two-level node ranking framework that integrates AHP-based evaluation with Least Squares Support Vector Machine (LS-SVM) learning to approximate global centrality measures using simple local indicators, enabling efficient and accurate node importance estimation.
 Wang \emph{et al.}~\cite{wang2024multi} introduced a Multi-Factor Information Matrix (MFIM) that integrates node self-influence, neighbor influence, and mutual interaction through hybrid weighting to identify super-propagators in directed weighted social networks.
 While these methods significantly enhance computational efficiency and provide robust solutions, they still rely on explicit network topology information, which may limit their generalization performance in more complex scenarios.

 Recent advancements in deep learning, particularly Graph Neural Networks (GNNs), have demonstrated superior performance by learning rich and informative representations of nodes.
 Zhao \emph{et al.}~\cite{zhao2020infgcn} proposed the InfGCN algorithm that takes neighbor graphs and classic structural features as input into a graph convolutional network for learning node representations, followed by a classification layer.
 Zhang \emph{et al.}~\cite{zhang2022new} combined convolutional neural networks (CNN) with GNNs in their CGNN algorithm, where nodes are labeled via the SIR model, and a loss function is optimized to accurately identify critical nodes.
 Ahmad and Wang~\cite{ahmad2024neural} proposed a Neural Diffusion Model (NDM) that leverages recurrent neural networks (RNNs) for dynamically modeling temporal influence propagation across networks.
-Wu \emph{et al.}~\cite{wu2024graph} proposed ReGCN, a graph convolutional network model that leverages regular equivalence-based similarity to construct node features and employs an adaptive eigenvector selection strategy for influential node identification.
-Although these methods have shown considerable impact, they are inherently limited by their reliance on handcrafted features, which often reduces their ability to generalize across diverse network structures and capture complex structural patterns.
+Wu \emph{et al.}~\cite{wu2024graph} proposed ReGCN, a graph convolutional network model that leverages regular equivalence-based similarity to construct node features and employs an adaptive eigenvector selection strategy for influential node identification. \change{Tang \emph{et al.}~\cite{tang2024gcnt} proposed GCNT that integrates graph convolutional networks with graph transformers and a Greedy-LIE label generation strategy to effectively identify influential seed nodes by jointly modeling local structure, global dependencies, and overlapping influence in social networks.} Although these methods have shown considerable impact, they are inherently limited by their reliance on handcrafted features, which often reduces their ability to generalize across diverse network structures and capture complex structural patterns.